 Sharpening the blade on the mower runs the risk of unbalancing the blade which will cause the whole mower to vibrate.

-Check out blade maintenance tools here, they make the sharpening process a ton easier.
+Check out “Blade maintenance tools” here, they make the sharpening process a ton easier.
+And if you need a blade, blade bolt or a blade adaptor, check out the MTD parts link below.

 If your mower blade is more than four years old and seen average use, then go ahead and replace the blade.
 Good quality blades aren’t expensive, but note you will need a torque wrench to tighten the blade bolt to specifications.